No More Heroes (video game): No More Heroes: Heroes' Paradise

 On November 17, 2009, Famitsu magazine revealed that No More Heroes would receive a port to both the PlayStation 3 and Xbox 360 from the company feelplus titled No More Heroes: Heroes' Paradise.
 The game features new modes, revamped high-definition graphics, though it lacks motion control on the Xbox 360.
 Only the Xbox 360 version is uncensored, causing Computer Entertainment Rating Organization (CERO) to label the game with its adult "Z" rating.
 The ports were released in Japan on April 15, 2010.
 The PlayStation 3 version of the game was released in North America by Konami with added PlayStation Move support, instead of Ubisoft, the game's original publisher, which had stated that they would not be publishing this version in North America.

 2020 remaster

-A port of the original Wii version for Nintendo Switch was simultaneously announced and released digitally for the Nintendo eShop on October 28, 2020, alongside No More Heroes 2: Desperate Struggle, during a Nintendo Direct Partner Showcase presentation.
-Both games were completely uncensored outside North America, retaining the depiction of blood and violence compared to their previous re-releases.
+A port of the original Wii version for Nintendo Switch was simultaneously announced and released digitally for the Nintendo eShop on October 28, 2020, alongside No More Heroes 2: Desperate Struggle, during a Nintendo Direct Partner Showcase presentation featuring No More Heroes III gameplay.
+Both games were completely uncensored outside North America for the first time, retaining the depiction of blood and violence compared to their previous re-releases.
 The port was developed by Engine Software, who previously remastered Suda51's Killer7 for Windows in 2018, and was published by XSEED Games.
 Both No More Heroes and No More Heroes 2 for Switch were given physical releases, published and distributed by Limited Run Games on March 12, 2021.
-XSEED also published the port of No More Heroes and its sequel for Windows, released on June 9, 2021.
+The Engine Software conversions of No More Heroes and No More Heroes 2 were both added to the Amazon Luna cloud gaming service during early access on February 11, 2021, while the former was removed on February 11, 2023.
+Both games were subsequently ported to Windows via Steam on June 9, 2021, and on GOG.com on June 25, 2026.